coneda/kor/README.md

 environment authentication was not successfull.
 The `domain` value is used to extend the username to an email address.
-So for example, with the above configuration, a user logging in as jdoe would be created with an email address `jdoe@example.com`.
-Additionally, the keys mail and full_name can be specified which would make the system update successfully authenticated users with those attributes.
+So for example, with the above configuration, a user logging in as jdoe would be created with an email address `jdoe@example.com` (unless `mail` is found in the request env).
+Additionally, the key `mail` can be supplied which will use that attribute to find the user's mail address (overrides the `domain`) setting.
+Also, a `full_name` can be specified which would make the system update successfully authenticated users with it.

 When the environment yields updated user information like a changed email address, the user is updated automatically.
 However, if that update fails, the